 Appointments are usually for one month to 12 weeks during the summer.
 Sabbatical appointments are available during the academic year.

 - Those participants with sabbatical appointments must have one-half of their salary paid by their home institution.

-- Participants must be a full-time faculty member at an accredited U.S. or foreign college or university.
+- Participants must be a full-time faculty member at an accredited U.S. college or university.

-- This program is open to all qualified U.S. citizens, permanent resident aliens, and foreign nationals without regard to race, sex, religion, color, age, handicap, or national origin.
+- This program is open to all qualified U.S. citizens and permanent residents without regard to race, sex, religion, color, age, handicap, or national origin.